j-f1/tailproxy/README.md

 - `X-Forwarded-For`: the IP address of the device making the request
 - `X-Forwarded-Host`: the hostname of the proxy (according to the client making the request)
 - `X-Forwarded-Proto`: the protocol used to make the request (either `http` or `https`)
+- `X-Tailscale-WhoIs`:
+  - `ok` if the request came from a Tailscale device.
+The below headers identify the device and its owner.
-- `X-Tailscale-WhoIs`: either `ok` if the below headers are present, or `error` if the call to Tailscale failed
+  - `funnel` if the request came from Funnel.
+The below headers will not be present, since Funnel does not authenticate the request.
+  - `error` if the call to Tailscale failed.
+The below headers will not be present.
+This is unlikely to happen, and if you rely on authentication, you should probably return an error to the client in this case.
+We don’t handle this in tailproxy to give you flexibility to continue on if you don’t care about authentication.
+Check your server logs and report a bug if this happens to you!
 - `X-Tailscale-User`: the unique user ID of the owner of the device making the request
 - `X-Tailscale-User-LoginName`: the login name (`j-f1@github`) of the user
 - `X-Tailscale-User-DisplayName` the display name (`Jed Fox`) of the user